The history of input data-processing gear-based computing starts in 1623,

 Leibniz subsequently discovered

-the more convenient binary system (1679), an essential
+the more convenient principles of binary computers (1679), an essential

 computer, due to Zuse (1941).